Social Perception of Faces in a Vision-Language Model

-Out of the races present in FairFace, we used the original White and Black categories and aggregated East Asian and Southeastern Asian into a single category.
+\paragraph{FairFace and UTKFace} Out of the races present in FairFace, we used the original White and Black categories and aggregated East Asian and Southeast Asian into a single category.
 Indian, Hispanic, and Middle Eastern were not used in this study.
-Similarly, for UTKFace, we use Asian, White, and Black but not the Indian and Others categories.
+Similarly, for UTKFace, we use Asian, White, and Black, but not the Indian and Other categories.
 For both datasets, we only used images annotated with age 20 or older.
 This is motivated by matching the general demographic distribution available in CausalFace.